Hangnail

 A hangnail is a small piece of skin or nail next to a fingernail or toenail.
 Hangnails are typically caused by having dry skin, trauma to the fingers, or ingrown nails.

-Complications

 Hangnails can become infected and cause paronychia, a type of skin infection that causes inflammation around the nails.
 Hangnails may also cause pain if pulled as they may remain attached to living skin.

-Prevention

 Daily use of hand lotion (or hand cream) or cuticle oil may help prevent the formation of hangnails.

-Treatment

 For home treatment, the American Academy of Dermatology recommends clipping the loose piece of skin with a clean nail clipper or nail scissors, and applying over-the-counter antibiotic ointment if the area appears inflamed.
 Persistent hangnails should be evaluated by a physician.